-This class will equip students with the information, skills, and insights necessary for successful integration of computer-based technologies in classroom teaching.
-Through hands-on experience with word processing, desktop publishing, database, spreadsheet, specialized course-specific software, Internet, multi-media, and distance education technology, students will become knowledgeable about computer assisted instruction.
-(3 lect.)
+This class will equip the student with the information, skills, and insights necessary for successful integration of computer-based technologies in classroom teaching.
+Through hands-on experience with word processing, desktop publishing, databases, spreadsheets, specialized course-specific software, Internet, multi-media, and distance-education technology, the student will become knowledgeable about computer-assisted instruction.
+Prerequisites: Completion of EDFD 2020 or EDEC 1020 (3 lect.)